chrischoy/knn_cuda/README.md

 # K-Nearest Neighbor GPU

 This repository contains a GPU version of K-Nearest Neighbor search.
 It also provides a python wrapper for the ease of use.
 The main CUDA code is modified from the [K Nearest Neighbor CUDA library](https://github.com/vincentfpgarcia/kNN-CUDA).
+Along with the K-NN search, the code provides feature extraction from a feature map using a bilinear interpolation.

 # Installation